robyngoodner/collect-the-cats/README.md

 A board game that requires you to collect cards in order to collect a chosen assortment of cats

 # Play instruction:
-Player will choose 1 card out of the cat-path collection.
+Player will draw 1 card out of the cat-path collection.
 This card will establish the first set of cats that the player must collect.

     On each subsequent turn, player may do one of the following:
     - draw three pawprint cards
     - deploy pawprint cards from the player's hand in order to claim pathways between cats
-    - draw new cat cards to collect more cats
+    - draw new cat-path cards to collect more cats

     A winner is determined once one of the following conditions has been met:
     - all of the cats have been claimed